Title: From Blood and Ash

 What It’s About: Living among the Ascended, Penellaphe is known as the Maiden, the Chosen, and the Queen’s favorite.
 She wears outfits in white, a veil that covers half her face, and has strict rules that she has to follow.
-But there’s more to Penny than meets the eye.
+But there’s more to Poppy than meets the eye.

-Surviving a horrific Craven attack that ended her parent’s life and left her with scars, Penny vows to never be defenseless and trains with Vikter, one of her personal guards, in various combat skills, archery, and swordsmanship.
-Being brought up her life in the solitude that does not allow her to have contact with anyone but Tawney, her handmaid, the Royal Guards personally assigned to her, and the Duke and Duchess under whose protection she falls, Penny yearns to experience more of life.
+Surviving a horrific Craven attack that ended her parent’s life and left her with scars, Poppy vows to never be defenseless and trains with Vikter, one of her personal guards, in various combat skills, archery, and swordsmanship.
+Being brought up her life in the solitude that does not allow her to have contact with anyone but Tawney, her handmaid, the Royal Guards personally assigned to her, and the Duke and Duchess under whose protection she falls, Poppy yearns to experience more of life.

 So she sneaks out one night to a local in, pretending to be someone else, and finds herself face-to-face with Hawke, a newly-arrived Royal Guard, who everyone finds irresistible including herself.
-Their tryst is interrupted, and Penny narrowly avoids being discovered.
-Several days later, Penny takes a walk to the Queen’s Garden, with her personal guard, Rylan, who ends up being murdered by Descenters—those loyal to the Dark One known as Prince Casteel, who claims to be the True King of their Kingdom of Solis.
-Penny narrowly avoids being kidnapped by stabbing the Descenter, but has to hide what really happened.
-Since this was the second murder involving Descenters or Atlantians (other humans with long lives that are enemies of the Ascended) in a week, stricter security measures are put in place including those protecting Penny.
+Their tryst is interrupted, and Poppy narrowly avoids being discovered.
+Several days later, Poppy takes a walk to the Queen’s Garden, with her personal guard, Rylan, who ends up being murdered by Descenters—those loyal to the Dark One known as Prince Casteel, who claims to be the True King of their Kingdom of Solis.
+Poppy narrowly avoids being kidnapped by stabbing the Descenter, but has to hide what really happened.
+Since this was the second murder involving Descenters or Atlantians (other humans with long lives that are enemies of the Ascended) in a week, stricter security measures are put in place including those protecting Poppy.

-One of those stricter measures includes a new personal guard for Penny, who turns out to be none other than Hawke.
-In the Duke’s office, Penny is asked to take off her veil to show Hawke her face, and the Duke takes particular pleasure in putting her down.
+One of those stricter measures includes a new personal guard for Poppy, who turns out to be none other than Hawke.
+In the Duke’s office, Poppy is asked to take off her veil to show Hawke her face, and the Duke takes particular pleasure in putting her down.
 She defies him with a secret smile, which she knows will result in her getting a “lesson” in the form of a caning later from the Duke.
 When she turns to face Hawke, the Duke remarks that half of her is beautiful, while the other is a tragedy, to which Hawke replies that both her halves are beautiful.

 The Duke and the Duchess make a speech after the attack of the Craven, upholding the society’s customs.
-During this speech, Penny’s powers, which allowed her to feel pain in mortals, flare up and she suddenly feels a myriad of feelings she has never felt before, so she’s overwhelmed.
+During this speech, Poppy’s powers, which allowed her to feel pain in mortals, flare up and she suddenly feels a myriad of feelings she has never felt before, so she’s overwhelmed.
 Hawke grounds her with a comment.
 Suddenly, a man, who has been making his way through the crowd, starts to ask questions what happen to the second and third-born children, why they aren’t seen.
 Just before he’s taken down by the Royal Guards, he throws a Craven hand at the Duke and Duchess.

-As the night of the Rite draws near, Penny and Hawke become closer.
+As the night of the Rite draws near, Poppy and Hawke become closer.
 She trusts him with her past, and her dreams, while Hawke makes observations about her life as the Maiden, and protects her in ways that the other Royal Guards have never done—by standing up to the people who abuse her.
-Their feelings for one another flare and get stronger, no matter how much Penny tries to suppress them in order to not cross her duties as the Maiden.
+Their feelings for one another flare and get stronger, no matter how much Poppy tries to suppress them in order to not cross her duties as the Maiden.
 And Hawke also has his own secrets.

 The night of the Rite arrives and new Ladies and Lords in Wait are welcomed, while the second and third-born children of couples are handed over to the Priests and Priestesses.
-Penny is allowed to attend for the first time, as this is the last Rite before her Ascension.
-Realizing that her Lady Maid, Tawney will not leave her side, Penny leaves the party since she is unable to socialize with anyone per the rules of the Maiden.
+Poppy is allowed to attend for the first time, as this is the last Rite before her Ascension.
+Realizing that her Lady Maid, Tawney will not leave her side, Poppy leaves the party since she is unable to socialize with anyone per the rules of the Maiden.
 Instead, Hawke takes her to a hidden alcove, where their feelings for each other run wild, but Hawke also has the decency to stop them before it goes too far.
 Upon their return to the castle, the night turns into horror, as the Duke is revealed to be murdered with a cane staked through the heart, while the castle comes under siege by the Descenters.

-Several days later, Penny is summoned by the Duchess, who tells her that she is to make her way to the Capital under orders from the Queen, for her own safety.
-The only person entrusted to this task of transporting Penny is Hawke along with a contingent of people he has chosen.
+Several days later, Poppy is summoned by the Duchess, who tells her that she is to make her way to the Capital under orders from the Queen, for her own safety.
+The only person entrusted to this task of transporting Poppy is Hawke along with a contingent of people he has chosen.
 They set off the next day, camping out in the Blood Forest, where the Craven supposedly live.
-Hawke’s and Penny’s romance steams up a bit that night, while he tries to keep her warm.
+Hawke’s and Poppy’s romance steams up a bit that night, while he tries to keep her warm.
 The following day, on their way out of the Blood Forest, the group is attacked by Barrats, huge rats that have found a home in the forest, and lose two of their men.
-Penny uses her powers to ease one of the men’s death, shocking Hawke and other individuals on the team, who realize that the rumors about an Angel coming to ease people’s deaths in the kindness, have been true.
+Poppy uses her powers to ease one of the men’s death, shocking Hawke and other individuals on the team, who realize that the rumors about an Angel coming to ease people’s deaths in the kindness, have been true.

 They make it to a town nearby, that doesn’t seem to have a Lord or any Ascended.
-At first, Penny and her contingent think nothing of it, and Penny and Hawke spend the night in each other arms, even though it is explicitly against the rules for her.
-Penny has realized that she wants something more out of her life, and Hawke is that person that she wants in her life going forward.
+At first, Poppy and her contingent think nothing of it, and Poppy and Hawke spend the night in each other arms, even though it is explicitly against the rules for her.
+Poppy has realized that she wants something more out of her life, and Hawke is that person that she wants in her life going forward.
 During the night, Hawke gets called away to a matter, and when she wakes up, she goes in search of him, only to happen upon one of her Royal Guards, who starts questioning how everything is so strange about this town.
-Together, Penny and the Royal guard make it to the stables, but they are surrounded by Kieran, who turns into a Wolven, a wolf-like creature, and another person.
-They dispatch the Royal Guards, leaving Penny untouched, who in turns tries to fight them off, until Hawke shows up and tells her that she’s needed for Prince Casteel.
+Together, Poppy and the Royal guard make it to the stables, but they are surrounded by Kieran, who turns into a Wolven, a wolf-like creature, and another person.
+They dispatch the Royal Guards, leaving Poppy untouched, who in turns tries to fight them off, until Hawke shows up and tells her that she’s needed for Prince Casteel.

 She ultimately wakes up in a bedroom, with Hawke watching over her.
 Out of fear of who and what he, she stabs him straight in the heart, which gives her some time to run away.
 But Hawke catches up to her, and they make up with each other in the snow.
 They return to the lodge, where Hawke takes her to the kitchens to get her food, telling her that he’s made an example of the people who have attacked her, and if she wants to be under his protection, she needs to be seen with him.
-During the dinner, Prince Casteel makes the decision that they need to return to Atlantia so that Hawke and Penny can marry, surprising everyone in the lodge.
+During the dinner, Prince Casteel makes the decision that they need to return to Atlantia so that Hawke and Poppy can marry, surprising everyone in the lodge.

 My Verdict: This book was a gift by my husband, because he knows how much I loved the Throne of Glass series by Sarah Maas, and Sarah Maas was the one that recommended this.
 And by far, this book is my favorite that I have read this year.
-It’s so intense, and action packed, along with the romance that continues to blossom between Hawke and Penny.
+It’s so intense, and action packed, along with the romance that continues to blossom between Hawke and Poppy.
 Furthermore, the world that Jennifer has created is uniquely different than other series I have seen—it’s very similar to The Throne of Glass series, in that is has a darker undercurrent of you don’t quite know what is going on, and why everyone seems to be under this spell that bonds them to a particular group or society.

 My favorite character is actually Hawke because of his secretive ways and complexity.
 From the beginning, you get the sense that there’s something more to him, a part of him that he’s not sharing whatsoever with anyone else, but there’s enough to put things together if you know where to look.
 I don’t want to ruin the surprise or spoil the book, but halfway through the book, I’ve had this idea in my mind about him and who he is based on all the things presented about him in the book, which ended up being true.

-Penny on the other hand is very naive because of the way that she’s been brought up.
+Poppy on the other hand is very naive because of the way that she’s been brought up.
 She’s also abused by the Duke and the Lord, along with the Priestesses despite the rules being that no one can lay a hand on her.
 But she’s also stubborn and smart.
 She knows why she wants to break the rules and learn to fight—rightly so, because it’s allowed her to defend herself and her friends on more than one occasion.
-What is really interesting about Penny is just how she takes things at face value because of her upbringing—she believes that what she has been told or taught throughout her life is the truth, and feels bad about thinking things that don’t align with that—but then when she’s faced with the truth from Hawke, she realizes that she has been asking those questions herself all along.
+What is really interesting about Poppy is just how she takes things at face value because of her upbringing—she believes that what she has been told or taught throughout her life is the truth, and feels bad about thinking things that don’t align with that—but then when she’s faced with the truth from Hawke, she realizes that she has been asking those questions herself all along.
 I look forward to seeing how she develops in the next book, and how she reacts to certain truths that she’s just now discovering.
 I’m also looking forward to seeing how her relationship with Hawke progresses, now that she knows what and who he really is.